ksnovak/Multigame_Browser/README.md

 * Edgecase testing for empty sets (no games, no streamers, nothing selected on client, no things after Exclusion list, duplicates in include/exclude, etc)
 * Multiple display styles (grid vs list)
 * Allow use of the results screen to filter (e.g. a small pair of buttons to exclude either the certain streamer or their game)
+* Helper functions for Maps, to search and retrieve arrays of certain things (e.g. array of streamer names)